iAmMrGrim/Emulated-Android-on-Kali-Live-USB/README.md

 ~~~~~~
 sudo wine npp.8.5.3.Installer.x64.exe
 ~~~~~~
-install and the file is left in the root folder (making a link to it and putting it on your desktop is helpful)
+the installed file is left in the /root folder (making a link to it and putting it on your desktop is helpful)
 ________________________

 virtualbox:
 ~~~~~~~~
 sudo apt update && sudo apt upgrade -y